 Some say that almost all emissions come from industries rather than people.
 Do you agree or disagree?

-First of all, I believe the data is published out there somewhere so if one was so inclined it would be fairly easy to answer this question.
-However, owners of such industries and other parties with vested interest might try to hide the real statistics in order to stay in business.
-To be frank, seeing thousands of cars on the street puffing and blowing clouds of smoke, leaving puddles of oil it is difficult to say that contribution to emissions is sole responsibility of industries.
+First of all, I believe the data is published out there somewhere, so if one were so inclined, it would be fairly easy to answer this question.
+However, owners of such industries and other parties with vested interests might try to hide the real statistics in order to stay in business.
+To be frank, seeing thousands of cars on the street puffing and blowing clouds of smoke, and leaving puddles of oil, it is difficult to say that the contribution to emissions is solely the responsibility of industries.

-To address this question we have to take a look at the current trend of human-nature relationship.
-We’ve been systematically destroying the environment over the past 150 years and only recently have we realised the extent of harm we are causing.
-If we focus on mitigating the damage we have done the nature might be saved, and yes, in this case peaceful coexistence is possible.
-However, if the situation gets out of hand and we go back to our old ways of production which disregard the environment, then the definition of ‘nature’ might change itself.
+To address this question, we have to take a look at the current trend in the human-nature relationship.
+We’ve been systematically destroying the environment over the past 150 years, and only recently have we realised the extent of harm we are causing.
+If we focus on mitigating the damage we have done, nature might be saved, and yes, in this case, peaceful coexistence is possible.
+However, if the situation gets out of hand and we go back to our old ways of production, which disregard the environment, then the definition of ‘nature’ might change itself.
 Consequently, it will turn into a different kind of question.

 Understanding the environment